benmvp/slides/2019/reactathon/react-eco.md

 NOTES:
-- Most people use Redux
+- Most people use **Redux**
   * Been a bit of a backlash
+  * I know Mark & the maintainers have felt that
   * Mainly because people have been using it before they need it and w/o understanding it
+  * Or using a lib (like `redux-form`) that's forcing them
   * They're data isn't really changing, just needed it passed to multiple components
-  * Look we're talking about Redux at Step 6!
+- Look we're talking about Redux at Step 6!
   * This is when I think it makes sense to learn and add it in
 - Redux uses the concept of reducers where you generate new state on actions
 - Mobx uses Observables that subscribe to mutations to state
 - Quite possible that with React Context & Hooks we won't even need Redux or MobX
+  * More likely that they'll bake it in

 /////
 <!-- .slide: data-background="url(../../img/nav-react/eva-tillmann-677057-clown-fish-unsplash.jpg) no-repeat center" data-background-size="cover" -->